Public Ledger for Sensitive Data: Conclusion and comments

 Given the proofs of security against a curious file keeper, it follows that this role is only busy updating shards and encapsulated keys, but it is not depositary of trust in a privacy sense.
 To further reduce the dependence on the file keeper, the protocol can be modified in order to employ temporary file keepers, that are only responsible to perform one update.
 The passage of responsibilities can be done in multiple ways, e.g. choosing a random candidate in a given set, or voting the preferred successor.
 In any case the current $F$ chooses a random $s_t$, while the exponent $s_{t-1}$ is obtained from the previous file keeper in a safe and secure way; once the update has been completed and a successor has been nominated $F$ passes on $s_t$.
 Note that this method enforces the oblivion of old exponents, preventing previous file keepers to reverse a revocation.

 A final remark regards the frequency of revocation.
 As presented here the protocol revokes every ciphertext at once, and while this might be convenient in terms of revocation efficiency, not every application suits this approach, in particular when it is not feasible to burden the user with frequent unlocking of encapsulated keys to restore access to revoked files.
-An easy solution is to employ different sets of encryption shards and dividing the updating section of the ledger according to different frequencies of revocation.
-For example a practical ledger could have a set of shards updated with medium frequency, suitable for most of the regular files, a set reserved for quick revocation of very sensitive files, and finally a set for long term accesses updated only in case of necessity.
+An easy solution is to employ different sets of encryption shards, and divide the updating section of the ledger according to different frequencies of revocation.
+For example a practical ledger could have a set of shards updated with medium frequency, suitable for most of the regular files, a set reserved for quick revocation of very sensitive files, and finally a set for long term accesses, that is updated only in case of necessity.

 In conclusion the protocol presented here demonstrates a practical construction of a scheme that allows tightly-managed sharing of sensitive information with one-time-access property and fast revocation, combined with full support of public auditing.
-These properties makes it a perfect candidate for a cloud solution that aims to safely operate with sensitive data cooperating with multiple service providers (for example for health records these could be insurance companies, medical professionals, hospitals, etc.), also considering the requirements of modern privacy legislation such as GDPR.
+These properties makes it a perfect candidate for a cloud solution that aims to safely operate with sensitive data cooperating with multiple service providers (for example health records that have to be shared with insurance companies, medical professionals, hospitals, etc.), also considering the requirements of modern privacy legislation such as GDPR.